-Professor Stefan Lorenz Sorgner on Posthuman Paradigm Shift and Discrimination
+Professor Stefan L. Sorgner on Posthuman Paradigm Shift

 John Cabot University Philosophy Professor Stefan Lorenz Sorgner was recently featured in The Immortalists, a transhumanist lifestyle and educational magazine featuring world-renowned thinkers, artists, and scientists.

 In his interview, Professor Sorgner discusses the relationship between the posthuman paradigm and discrimination.
 He explains how racism and other types of discrimination are rooted in dualistic Western culture, which rests on the distinction between an evil material world of becoming and a perfect immaterial world of being.
 Professor Sorgner stresses that “it must be recognized that we have inherited many encrusted structures from the past with significant discriminatory implications, as Western culture has an ontologically dualistic foundation.”

 During the Middle Ages, it was believed that there was only one truth, accessible by means of reason, which constitutes our human nature.
 Human nature is not accessible empirically as it is not part of the material world.
 This truth is in another world, to which we will return after we die.
 Proper knowledge becomes available only by accessing this other world, the “real world.”
 This would allow humans to grasp the good, the true, and the beautiful.
 When the “real world” gets mixed with the world accessible by the senses, evil, falsehood, and ugliness come about.

 Professor Sorgner also reflects on how this dualistic world order led to sexism, speciesism, and heteronormativity.
 He goes on to explain how the various posthuman philosophies attempt to move away from these categorically dualistic structures.